jdevfullstack-tutorials/resolution-and-screen-size/README.md

 For gaming, nothing can replace Windows.

-This is actually being demonstrated by Joma Tech,
+This is actually being demonstrated by Joma Tech at this vlog,

 [![Watch the video](https://img.youtube.com/vi/0oBi8OmjLIg/hqdefault.jpg)](https://youtu.be/0oBi8OmjLIg)